tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/contrib.graph_editor.md

 A subgraph contains:

-* a list of input tensors, accessible via the "inputs" property.
+* a list of input tensors, accessible via the `inputs` property.
-* a list of output tensors, accessible via the "outputs" property.
+* a list of output tensors, accessible via the `outputs` property.
 * and the operations in between, accessible via the "ops" property.

 An subgraph can be seen as a function F(i0, i1, ...) -> o0, o1, ...
 It is a